r3muxd/MonoGame/Documentation/tutorials/AsyncProgramming.md

 You must download the above sample code in order to access the 3D models used in this tutorial.

-XNA Game Studio provides many methods that operate _asynchronously_ for operations that may take longer than the desired render-cycle length.
+MonoGame provides many methods that operate _asynchronously_ for operations that may take longer than the desired render-cycle length.

 Asynchronous methods consist of four elements: